lethain/organize/README.md

             for name, val in row:
                 print "%s: %s" % (name, val)

+If possible, you should also pass the filename (or mimetype) to the ``organize.organize`` function in order to prioritize the parsers.
+Supplying the filename or mimetype will improve performance in the normal case but will not impact correctness:

+    from organize import organize

+    filename = 'myfile.csv'
+    mimetype = 'text/csv'
+    with open('myfile', 'r') as fin:
+        for row in organize(fin, filename=filename, mimetype=mimetype):
+            for name, val in row:
+                print "%s: %s" % (name, val)

+In most cases there is not benefit to passing both filename and mimetype, but for cases where you're reading a bunch of files, generally try to supply as much information as possible.

-Note that both read the rows and reading the columns within the rows are dealing with generators to avoid reading the entire file into memory if you only want a few rows.
+Note that both the row and columns are generators, so you cannot iterate through the returned generator multiple times.
 If you wanted to process the same file twice, you would need to do something like this:

+    from organize import organize

     with open('myfile', 'r') as fin:
         for row in organize(fin):